726 Exchange St.

 Community Health works to provide education and wellness opportunities for all area residents - from school-aged children to senior citizens.

-Kaleida Health has several in-depth training opportunities that promote the reduction of health disparities, increase effective use of health services, and promote overall community health.
-Topics are presented in multiple formats including “train-the trainer” where a non-healthcare person can learn to deliver the information to others supported by consumer-friendly materials.
+Kaleida Health has several in-depth education opportunities that promote the reduction of health disparities, increase effective use of health services, and promote overall community health.
+Topics are presented in multiple formats.

 A patient education program designed to promote better communication between health care providers and patients.
 Program empowers patients and encourages them to ask and understand the answers to 3 questions at each patient-provider encounter: "What is my main problem," "What do I need to do," and "Why is it important for me to do this?

-Teaches the risk factors for heart disease, what a heart attack is, why it is important to seek treatment quickly if a heart attack happens, and the benefits of calling emergency medical services if a heart attack is suspected.
+Teaches the risk factors for stroke, what a stroke is, why it is important to seek treatment quickly if a stroke happens, and the benefits of calling emergency medical services if a stroke is suspected.

 Teaches facts and risk factors of prehypertension, hypertension and stroke, including what the numbers mean (BP, total cholesterol, LDL, HDL, triglycerides), warning signs of a stroke, information on the Dietary Approaches to Stop Hypertension (DASH) diet, facts about cholesterol, and importance of healthy nutrition.

-Education to raise awareness among women on risk factors, signs and symptoms heart disease in women, and lifestyle behaviors women should embrace to reduce their risk of heart disease.
+Education to raise awareness on risk factors, signs and symptoms of heart disease and lifestyle behaviors individuals should embrace to reduce their risk of heart disease.

 Various reproductive health topics aimed at reducing and/or preventing STIs, HIV/AIDS, and unwanted pregnancies.